Postman Mock Server vs. WireMock Cloud

 Postman is indisputably the dominant HTTP testing tool on the market today, and if you’re involved in developing or testing APIs it’s highly likely you’ve used it (or know someone who does at least).

 A feature of Postman is “mock servers”, which allows mock APIs to be generated from from Collections (Postman’s main data model - sets of request and response examples).
-This article compares Postman’s capabilities and approach to API mocking with WireMock Cloud (the new MockLab), examining the relative strengths and best use of each.
+This article compares Postman’s capabilities and approach to API mocking with WireMock Cloud, examining the relative strengths and best use of each.

 Terminology